billidani7/CaloriesMVVM/README.md

 7. Think of  `disposables`  as a collection of references to requests.
 Without keeping these references, the network requests you’ll make won’t be kept alive, preventing you from getting responses from the server.

 8. `searchFoods(query:)` method makes the API Call.
 See details below.

+9. Fetching data from the server, or parsing a blob of JSON, happens on a background queue, updating the UI must happen on the main queue.

 ## View
 ```swift